 “You’d never know the man was a millionaire,” his lawyer, Laurie Rowell, told Reuters.
 “The last time he came here, he parked far away in a spot where there were no meters so he could save the coins.”

 Hmm.
 Not paying for parking.
 That sound like something we’ve heard before.

 There’s another very rich man who doesn’t like to pay for parking.
 What’s his name?
-Oh yeah, it’s Clark Howard!
+Oh yeah, it’s money expert Clark Howard!

 This tip is pretty much ground zero for anyone who wants to be wealthy one day.

 Just ask onetime Detroit Lions wide receiver Ryan Broyles.